Beauty is Not Always Pain

 6. Avoid tight hairstyle altogether

-If your scalp shows signs of traction alopecia, gradual hair loss or extreme irritation, then your hairstyle choices are most likely the cause.
+If your scalp shows signs of traction alopecia, gradual hair loss, or extreme irritation, then your hairstyle choices are most likely the cause.

 Luckily, these conditions are preventable and can subside by staying away from tension-based hairstyles altogether.
-As stylish as it may look, it’s not worth early stages of balding and further damage to your hair health.
+As stylish as it may look, it’s not worth the early stages of balding and further damage to your hair health.

 Good Hair Day or Good Hair Life?